RuleWorld/ptempest/README.md

-# PTempEst - Parallel Tempering for Estimation
+# ptempest - Parallel Tempering for Estimation

 *The 'P' is silent.*
 Justin S. Hogg (but the rest of us call it 'pee-tempest'...)